sinke237/automated-scripts/README.md

 Please feel free to folk this reposity and customize the scripts for your needs.
 Don't forget to give this repo a star.

+## Note
+Run the config.programs.sh from the host machine to install all the sited programs in VM.